ziniuguo/Notebook/README.md

-# My cat is using my laptop and the whole repo is written by him, only because he likes the GitHub logo...
+# My cat is using my laptop and the whole repo is written by him

+Yesterday my cat saw the github logo n then he thought github is for cats

 Only supported on Android